 Payments for financial assets

-This item includes lending to or making equity investments in public corporations as well as debt takeovers for policy purposes.
+This item generally includes non-market-oriented lending and equity investments in public corporations.
 Payments for financial assets are expensed rather than treated as financing because, unlike other financial transactions, the purpose of the transaction is not market oriented.